image & video

 Adding to the lexicon, a “dark blue” card is shown to members of the Trump administration as they are fired or resign.
 “Light blue” cards are awarded to people who have publicly stood up to Trump and/or instigated acts of resistance.

 The piece itself takes multiple forms.
-In addition to the video shown here, each card is painted on a 7×5” wood panel.
+In addition to the videos shown here, each card is painted on a 7×5” wood panel.
 The “key” for the piece is a set of drawings with annotations for each card.